|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Third, after visualizing a recent explosion and writing down internal communication and feelings, I asked Judy to evaluate her external communications with those in her family.
 At this stage of fishbowl intervention, as you know, clients can evaluate both nonverbal and verbal communications.
 Judy began to cry as she realized how sometimes kind her family was to her in spite of her senseless rampages.

 Clearly, I feel one advantage in using the fishbowl intervention is that it teaches clients self-awareness.
 For Judy, self-awareness was key to staying in control of her anger, maintaining her emotional balance, and breaking her destructive cycle of mismanaged anger.
-The next therapy goal I had for Judy after increasing her self-awareness was to teach assertiveness skills, outlined on a previous track.
+The next therapy goal I had for Judy after increasing her self-awareness was to teach assertiveness skills, outlined in a previous section.

 I asked her to write down the things she was thinking, her internal communication, and finally she told me the boy she's been interested in asked someone else to the Prom today.
 It made her feel rejected and lonely, and then she got angry, and so she came home and yelled at me.
 She calmed down a lot, and we were able to have a really good conversation about what had happened."
 Do you have a client who might benefit from teaching another the fishbowl technique?

-On this track, we discussed Alternatives to Anger.
+In this section, we discussed Alternatives to Anger.
 Some alternatives to anger are analyzing accusations, acknowledging imperfections, and teaching others.

-On the next track, we will discuss Positive Responses to Anger.
+In the next section, we will discuss Positive Responses to Anger.
 Two responses we will discuss are active and passive response.

 Peer-Reviewed Journal Article References: